Fanny Hesse

 Fanny Hesse (born Angelina Fanny Eilshemius, June 22, 1850 – December 1, 1934) is best known for her work in microbiology alongside her husband, Walther Hesse.
 Following her initial suggestion of using agar as an alternative to gelatin, they were instrumental in pioneering agar's usage as a common gelling agent for producing media capable of culturing microorganisms at high temperatures.

 Biography

 Early life and childhood

-Hesse was born in 1850 in New York City to Gottfried Eilshemius, a wealthy import merchant, and his wife, Ceclie Elise.
-Her family is of Dutch descent.
+Hesse was born in 1850 in New York City to Gottfried Eilshemius, a wealthy import merchant, and his wife, Cécile Elise (née Robert).
+Her family is of Dutch descent, originating near Emden, Frisia.
 Hesse was the oldest of ten children, five of whom died early on in their lives, and they were raised at Laurel Hill Manor in North Arlington, New Jersey.
 She and her sisters learned about cooking and housekeeping from their mother beginning at an early age.
 At the age of 15, she attended a finishing school in Switzerland to study French and home economics.